|Deletions are marked like this.||Additions are marked like this.|

 Recent Icom transceivers like the IC-7700 and IC-7800 can be directly connected to an RS-232 cable without need of a CI-V interface; the IC-7200 and IC-7600 can be directly connected to one of a PC's USB ports, creating a virtual serial port that eliminates the need for a physical serial port, RS-232 cable, and CI-V interface.
 The CI-V interfaces required by older Icom tranceivers and by the PW1 can be [:ConnectingIcom: acquired or assembled].
 Some non-Icom transceivers cannot be directly connected to an RS-232 cable, requiring a [:TransceiverConnection: level conversion interface].

-With the required physical connectivity established,
+With the physical connectivity established as shown above,

 If your transceiver is an Icom, use its menu system to disable its CI-V Tranceive setting